flek-ai/flek/README.md

 **File key:** Copy the file key from profile section of the plugin

-*You can skip the next 2 steps if you have your own codebase*
+*You can skip the next step if you have your own codebase*

 **Get Code:**  Clone this repo and navigate to an example of your choice